-Imagine this scenario for a moment…Grandma has been admitted to a nursing home where she will likely stay for the remainder of her life.
-You’ve heard what “they” say about the cost of long-term care in the Nursing Home.
-Your immediate thought: “Grandma has no money….
+Imagine this scenario for a moment: Your grandma has been admitted to a nursing home where she will likely stay for the remainder of her life.
+You’ve heard what they say about the cost of long-term care in the nursing home, so your immediate thought is likely, “Grandma has no money.
 How are we going to pay for this?”

 In talking with the Business Office or Social Worker at the facility, you learn that Medicaid can pay a significant portion of Grandma’s nursing home bill as long as she doesn’t have “too many” assets.
 You think to yourself, “No problem, Grandma only has $1,500 in the bank, she will have no problem getting Medicaid.”